 Policy H4: Heritage Assets

-4.56 “Listing is the term given to the practice of listing buildings, scheduling monuments, registering parks, gardens and battlefields, and protecting wreck sites” (Historic England).
+4.59 “Listing is the term given to the practice of listing buildings, scheduling monuments, registering parks, gardens and battlefields, and protecting wreck sites” (Historic England).
 A listed building is a building of special architectural or historic interest, as specified by the Planning (Listed Buildings and Conservation Areas) Act 1990 (UK Parliament, 1990).
 Listing is made at three levels of importance: Grade I, Grade II* and Grade II.
 The protection applies to the whole of the listed building and any structure attached to it and the land within its curtilage that pre-dates June 1948.
 A scheduled monument is an historic building or site that is included in the list of Scheduled Monuments kept by the Secretary of State for Culture Media and Sport.
 The regime is set out in the Ancient Monuments and Archaeological Areas Act 1979 (UK Parliament, 1979).

-4.57 Historic England provides the official database of all listed buildings, scheduled monuments, protected wrecks and registered parks, gardens and battlefields.
+4.60 Historic England provides the official database of all listed buildings, scheduled monuments, protected wrecks and registered parks, gardens and battlefields.
 Information about sites in Durham City is available in Durham County Council’s Historic Environment Record.
 ‘Keys to the Past’ and Durham County Council’s ‘The Durham Record’ provides publicly available information.

-4.60 There is a statutory duty to protect listed buildings and buildings in a conservation area under Sections 66 and 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990.
-For a listed building, consent is required for any demolition, extension or alteration which may affect its character, appearance or significance (PPG ‘Conserving and enhancing the historic environment’ para.
-045).
+4.63 There is a statutory duty to protect listed buildings and buildings in a conservation area under Sections 66 and 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+For a listed building, consent is required for any demolition, extension or alteration which may affect its character, appearance or significance (PPG ‘Historic environment’ para.
+044).
 For a scheduled monument, any work on the site, or nearby operations that might affect it, require consent from the Secretary of State.
-(Historic England, Identification and Designation of Heritage Assets) (PPG ‘Conserving and enhancing the historic environment’ para.
-048).
-Designated heritage sites are dealt with under the NPPF (Chapter 16; PPG ‘Conserving and enhancing the historic environment’ para.
-021 to 049).
-Applications for planning permissions and listed building consent require consultation/notification to a range of national bodies such as Historic England (PPG ‘Conserving and enhancing the historic environment’ para.
-050 to 062).
+(Historic England, Identification and Designation of Heritage Assets).
+Designated heritage sites are dealt with under the NPPF (Chapter 16; PPG ‘Historic environment’ para.
+021 to 038).
+Applications for planning permissions and listed building consent require consultation/notification to a range of national bodies such as Historic England (PPG ‘Historic environment’ para.
+042 to 057).

 Next section: Theme 2b: A beautiful and historic city – Green infrastructure